 The Lower Lea Valley in East London was developed into the Olympic Park for the 2012 Olympics and Paralympics.

-In 2013, a report by the City of London Corporation declared London the "greenest city" in Europe, noting its 35,000 acres of public parks, woodlands, and gardens.
+According to a 2013 report by the City of London Corporation, London is the "greenest city" in Europe, with 35,000 acres of public parks, woodlands, and gardens.

 In February 2014, London was ranked as the European City of the Future in the 2014/15 list by fDi Intelligence.